Keynote Speaker: Anisa Chaudhry

 Chaudhry, 20, will graduate this year with an associate degree in Liberal Arts and a certificate in Leadership and Social Change, before transferring to the University of California, Berkeley, in the fall.

 In her two years at De Anza, Chaudhry has become a prominent student leader.
 She was president of the Muslim Students Association, served on the DASB Senate, helped organize the Student Voices United for Change conference and has spoken at several campus events focused on equity and civil rights.

-In her spare time, she managed to earn a 3.8 GPA while also participating in several other organizations and working part-time in the office of De Anza’s Vasconcellos Institute for Democracy in Action (VIDA).
+In her spare time, she earned a 3.8 GPA while also participating in several other organizations and working part-time in the office of De Anza’s Vasconcellos Institute for Democracy in Action (VIDA).

-“I have never been much of a bystander,” Chaudhry admitted in her application for the DeHart scholarship.
+“I have never been much of a bystander,” Chaudhry wrote in her application for the DeHart scholarship.